 Please remember your tenancy agreement requires you to pay rent in advance.

-Please be aware that some tenancy types do not have payment free weeks.
-Your tenancy agreement will explain if you have payment free weeks and if you are not sure please see your rent statement on MY GUHG or contact us on 0300 123 5544.
+Some tenancy types do not have payment free weeks.
+Your tenancy agreement will explain if you have payment free weeks and if you are not sure please see your rent statement on my.guhg or contact us on 0300 123 5544.

 How your rent is calculated